Estragole

 Estragole (p-allylanisole, methyl chavicol) is a phenylpropene, a natural organic compound.
 Its chemical structure consists of a benzene ring substituted with a methoxy group and an allyl group.
 It is an isomer of anethole, differing with respect to the location of the double bond.
 It is a colorless liquid, although impure samples can appear yellow.
 It is a component of various trees and plants, including turpentine (pine oil), anise, fennel, bay, tarragon, and basil.
 It is used in the preparation of fragrances.
+Its aroma is described as "sweet, sassafras, anise, spicy, green, herbal, fennel, phenolic, minty".

 The compound is named for estragon, the French name of tarragon.

 Production

 Hundreds of tonnes of basil oil are produced annually by steam distillation of Ocimum basilicum (common basil).
 This oil is mainly estragole but also contains substantial amounts of linalool.

 Estragole is the primary constituent of essential oil of tarragon (comprising 60–75%).
 It is also present in pine oil, turpentine, fennel, anise (2%), frankincense (4%), Clausena anisata, and Syzygium anisatum.

 Estragole is used in perfumes and in flavorings for foods.
 In the European Union, it can only be present in a flavor by using an essential oil.
 Upon treatment with potassium hydroxide, estragole converts to anethole.
 Estragole is used in the synthesis of magnolol.